bkesterbyld/maroon-potato/src/pages/secure-cloud-data-storage.md

       - title: Exchange data without worries
         subtitle: Create a DMZ between your applications and partners
         content: >
-          Above acts as a secure intermediary storage and processing layer zone to syndicate data across business units, agencies, systems integrators, distributors, vendors and other trading partners—without exposing your existing backend or DB credentials to any person or system.
+          Above acts as a secure intermediary storage and processing zone to syndicate and exchange data across business units, agencies, systems integrators, distributors, vendors and other trading partners—without exposing your existing backend or DB credentials to any person or system.